Cardiogenic shock: Venous-arterial extra-corporeal membrane oxygenation

 Venous-arterial extra-corporeal membrane oxygenation is a circuit support system that is meant to replace the function of the heart as it heals or awaits a more definitive treatment.
-It consists of a circuit that essentially drains blood from a patient's venous system, runs that blood through a circulator which adds oxygen and removes carbon dioxide, and ultimately returns blood back into the patient's arterial system where the newly oxygenated blood can be delivered to the person's organs.
+It consists of a circuit that essentially drains blood from a patient's venous system, runs that blood through a circulator which adds oxygen and removes carbon dioxide, and ultimately returns blood into the patient's arterial system where the newly oxygenated blood can be delivered to the person's organs.
 Some evidence suggests that the combination of both an Impella device and Venous-arterial extra-corporeal membrane oxygenation may decrease the heart's pulmonary capillary wedge pressure, thereby decreasing the amount of stress on the cardiac muscles.

 Because venous-arterial extra-corporeal membrane oxygenation is an invasive procedure, it is not usually a first-line option in cardiogenic shock and is often reserved only for people who have cardiogenic shock refractory to other treatments or devices or concomitant cardiac arrest.

 Complications of venous-arterial extra-corporeal membrane oxygenation include an air embolism, pulmonary edema, and blood clotting in the circuit machine.
-It may also increase left ventricle afterload (causing the heart to pump against higher pressures) or cause pulmonary edema.
+It may also increase left ventricular afterload (causing the heart to pump against higher pressures) or cause pulmonary edema.